 - My Account

-Fauset was from Snow Hill, N.J. and graduated from Cornell University (B.A., 1905) She later earned a master's degree from the University of Pennsylvania (1919).
-She taught French at an all-Black secondary school in Washington, D.C. for several years.
-While there she published articles in The Crisis magazine, the journal of the National Association for the Advancement of Colored People (NAACP).
+Fauset graduated from Snow Hill, N.J., from Cornell University (B.A., 1905).
+She later earned a master's degree from the University of Pennsylvania (1919).
+She taught French at an all-Black secondary school in Washington, D.C., for several years.
+While there, she published articles in The Crisis magazine, the journal of the National Association for the Advancement of Colored People (NAACP).
 Its editor, W.E.B.
 Du Bois, persuaded her to move to New York City to become the magazine's literary editor.

-There from 1919 to 1926, she published the works of such writers as Langston Hughes, Countee Cullen, Claude McKay, and Jean Toomer.
+From 1919 to 1926, she published the works of such writers as Langston Hughes, Countee Cullen, Claude McKay, and Jean Toomer.
 She also edited and wrote for The Brownies' Book, a short-lived periodical for Black children.
-In her own work Fauset portrayed mostly middle-class Black characters forced to deal with self-hate as well as racial prejudice.
+In her work, Fauset portrayed mostly middle-class Black characters forced to deal with self-hate and racial prejudice.
 Some critics felt her portrayals were overly idealistic, while others noted their subtle use of underlying frustration.

 Black Women in America An Historical Encyclopedia

 Volumes 1 and 2, edited by Darlene Clark Hine

 Copyright 1993, Carlson Publishing Inc., Brooklyn, New York